Bengali Potoler Dolma / Stuffed Pointed Gourd

 - Salt and Sugar to taste

-- Wash the potol or the pointed gourd and scrape the skin very lightly and carefully so as not to distort its shape.
+Wash the potol or the pointed gourd and scrape the skin very lightly and carefully so as not to distort its shape.

 Now with the help of a spoon or finger scooped out the seeds thoroughly and washed the inside of it.
 Smear it with salt and leave for few minutes.

-- Cut half the onion into thin slices and make a paste of the other half (if using the onion paste).
+Cut half the onion into thin slices and make a paste of the other half (if using the onion paste).

-- Dry roast the cumin seeds (2 tsp) and grind it in mortar and pestle and make a paste out of it with little water.
+Dry roast the cumin seeds (3 tsp) and grind it in mortar and pestle and make a paste out of it with little water.

-Add the cumin and green chillies, fry them for a while and if requires add little water.
+Add the cumin powder and green chillies, fry them for a while and if requires add little water.
 Take it out from the pan and cool it to room temperature.

-- Serve the potoler dolma or dorma with plain white rice or pulao.
+Serve the potoler dolma or dorma with plain white rice or pulao.